NREL/MATBOX_Microstructure_analysis_toolbox/README.md

-# MATBOX: Microstructure Analysis Toolbox documentation
+# MATBOX: Microstructure Analysis Toolbox
 **MATLAB open source microstructure analysis code embedded with a graphic user interface**\
 *v0.91 March 18, 2021*\
  See release_notes.txt for a change log.

+## What is MATBOX?
 MATBOX is a MATLAB application for performing various microstructure-related tasks including **microstructure numerical generation**, **image filtering** and **microstructure segmentation**, **microstructure characterization**, result **three-dimensional visualization** and **result correlation**, and **microstructure meshing**. \
 MATBOX was originally developed to analyse electrode microstructures for lithium ion batteries; however, the algorithms provided by the toolbox are widely applicable to other heterogeneous materials.